Scroll down for more information. If you have logged on to this site before then refresh (F5) to see latest uploads.

 I gladly acknowledge, and will frequently refer to, the indispensible and prime work "Anglo-Saxon Architecture", published in 3 volumes (1965 & 1978), by H.M.Taylor and Joan Taylor.
 I also draw your attention to Thomas Rickman, born at Maidenhead 8th June 1776 into a Quaker family, became an architect and through his careful study of churches and their periods of building he conceived labelling the main periods - Norman, Early English, Decorated and Perpendicular.
 It was Rickman who first recognised the Anglo-Saxon work in the tower at St.Peters, Barton-upon-Humber, and importantly deduced why it must be Saxon.
 Also Professor Banister Fletcher, the author of that sterling 19th century work "A History of Architecture on the Comparative Method".
 More recent contributors to Anglo-Saxon architectural studies are Professor Warwick Rodwell, and Eric Fernie.

 New pages will be under construction from time to time: click here for a full index of photo pages.
 A few suggestions, click to view towers, also windows & belfry openings and roods & sculpture.
-Some photo/info pages added in the last 18 months include the church of St. Martin Canterbury, and which is possibly (partly) of Roman date.
+Some photo/info pages added latterly include the church of St. Martin Canterbury, and which is possibly (partly) of Roman date.
 Also added are St. Marys, Reculver, and St. Peter-on-the-Wall at Bradwell-on-Sea.
-The standing cross at.
-Bewcastle is of particular interest.
+The standing cross at Bewcastle is of particular interest.
 The photo page on Stow-in-Lindsey Saxon Minster has been expanded.
-A specific page (updated 12/2013) explores the arguments for the Anglo-Saxon Abbey Church of Sherborne.
-There is a page upon the subject of sundials.- also new in '13 the church of St. Laurence, Bradford-upon-Avon, Wiltshire.
-Also a visual reconstruction of the church at Trowbridge, Wilts (in conjunction with "Preserve Our Past" and Trowbridge Museum) from information gleaned during excavations of the castle site.
-In December '13 I uploaded a photo file of the remains of the ancient church at Lydd in Kent.
-Newly revised/expanded with new photographs (2014) is Netheravon church in Wiltshire.
+A specific page (updated) explores the arguments for the Anglo-Saxon Abbey Church of Sherborne.
+There is a page upon the subject of sundials.- also the church of St. Laurence, Bradford-upon-Avon, Wiltshire.
+New in 2014 a visual reconstruction of the church at Trowbridge, Wilts (in conjunction with "Preserve Our Past" and Trowbridge Museum) from information gleaned during excavations of the castle site.
+Late in 2013 I uploaded a photo file of the remains of the ancient church at Lydd in Kent.
+Revised/expanded with new photographs (2014) is Netheravon church in Wiltshire and new in 2015 is the Anglo-Saxon font in Wells cathedral, a rare and important survivor.